saschagrunert/kubernix/README.md

 ## Kubernetes development cluster bootstrapping with Nix packages

-This project aims to provide you **single dependency** [Kubernetes][1] clusters for local testing, experimenting and development purposes.
+This project aims to provide **single dependency** [Kubernetes][1] clusters for local testing, experimenting and development purposes.

 [1]: https://kubernetes.io

-Moving pictures are more worth a thousand words, so here is the demo:
+Moving pictures are worth more than a thousand words, so here is a short demo:

 ![demo](.github/kubernix.svg)

 ### Nix?

-Do you ever heard from [Nix][2], the functional package manager?
-Don’t worry if not, all you need to know is that it provides all the third party dependencies for this project, pinned to a dedicated and reproducible version.
+Have you ever heard about [Nix][2], the functional package manager?

+In case you haven't, don’t worry -- the important thing is that it provides all the third-party dependencies needed for this project, pinned to a dedicated version.
+This guarantees stable, reproducible installations.

 [2]: https://nixos.org/nix

-KuberNix itself is the Rusty helper program, which takes care of bootstrapping the Kubernetes cluster, passing the right configuration parameters around and keeping track of the running processes.
+KuberNix itself is a Rusty helper program, which takes care of bootstrapping the Kubernetes cluster, passing the right configuration parameters around and keeping track of the running processes.